Project-Sloth/ps-brand/README.md

 end)
 ```

-You will also need to edit CSS to move to the right side for illenium-appearance, see below for changes.
+* Edit CSS to move the checklist to the right.

 ```css
 div#checklist {